PRESIDENT: Amy M. Lenhart, MA, LPC, NCC

 Dr. Knapp-Grosz is a Licensed Psychologist and Nationally Board Certified Psychiatric Clinical Nurse Specialist.
 She is also a Board Certified Clinical Hypnotherapist.
 Her clinical interests include: PTSD and other Anxiety Disorders, Autism Spectrum Disorders and Positive Psychology.
 A former corporate Psychologist, she has opened over 100 treatment programs across the United States.
 Active in numerous professional organizations, Dr. Knapp-Grosz is a Past President of the Georgia College Counseling Association and currently serves as Past-President of ACCA.

-Director, Counseling and Student Accommodations
+Senior Director, Counseling and Testing Services

 TREASURER: Janelle Johnson, MA, LPCC